 Most of the items offered in the stores are ALDI brand products, although some locations may offer other more popular brands.

 Exploding in popularity

 ALDI sells a lot of products because they have gotten extremely popular.
 Despite the discount prices, ALDI-brand products are high quality and taste great.

 The company has won many awards for food quality and they sell organic and gluten-free products.
 The high-quality food and low prices have made ALDI very popular in the US, particularly in the Midwest and California.

 The ALDI brand has an intensely loyal following and ALDI has recently partnered with Instacart, which further reduces ALDI costs.

 Unfortunately, you cannot invest in ALDI because the company is privately owned and plans to remain so for the foreseeable future.

 However, there are several competitor grocery store chains worth investing in that are listed on the stock market.

 Kroger (NYSE: KR)

-Kroger is one of the oldest and most well-known grocery chains in the country so it makes sense they would be a good company to buy shares in.
+Kroger is one of the oldest and most well-known grocery chains in the country, so it makes sense why so many savvy investors own shares in the company.